-- VMUS facility was associated with the fire; - The fire was self-propagating and of a material other than electrical and/or communication facilities: - The resulting fire traveled greater than one linear meter from the ignition point; and - VMUS has knowledge that the fire occurred.
+- VMUS facility was associated with the fire; - The fire was self-propagating and of a material other than electrical and/or communication facilities; - The resulting fire traveled greater than one linear meter from the ignition point; and - VMUS has knowledge that the fire occurred.

-In future Wildfire Mitigation Plans, VMUS will provide the number of fires that occurred that were less than one (1) acre in size within VMUS' service territory.
+Should any fires occur in the VMUS service areas, VMUS will provide the number of fires that occurred that were less than one (1) acre in size within VMUS' service territory.
 Any fires greater than one acre will be individually described.
+This Wildfire Mitigation Plan will be reassessed, and updates will be made accordingly.